thoukydides/homebridge-skybell/README.md

 ### SkyBell API

-SkyBell Technologies only share API details with selected third parties as part of their [SkyBell Connect API](http://www.skybell.com/skybell-connect/) program.
-This plugin instead uses the undocumented SkyBell cloud API used by their SkyBell HD app, as [reverse engineered](https://github.com/MisterWil/skybellpy) by Wil Schrader, but without the benefit of mobile push notifcations via Apple Push Notification service (APNs) or Google Cloud Messaging (GCM) for Android.
+SkyBell Technologies only share API details with selected third parties through their [SkyBell Connect API](http://www.skybell.com/skybell-connect/) program.
+Instead this plugin uses the [unpublished API](https://github.com/thoukydides/homebridge-skybell/wiki/Protocol-HTTPS) that the SkyBell HD app uses to communicate with the SkyBell cloud.

+Without access to mobile push notifcations (Apple Push Notification service (APNs) or Google Cloud Messaging (GCM) for Android) this plugin has to poll the API for changes.
+It leaves 5 seconds between successive requests.
+Unfortunately, the SkyBell cloud servers appear to be very heavily loaded, with responses to each API request typically taking a few seconds.

 ### Button and Motion Events

 By default button presses and motion events are detected by polling the SkyBell cloud for new video recordings being available.
-This typically results in a delay of several minutes between the event occurring and HomeKit being notified (and hence any automation being triggered).
+The doorbell only uploads the video after it has stopped recording so this typically results in a delay of several minutes between the event occurring and HomeKit being notified (and hence any automation being triggered).

-The SkyBell cloud servers appear to be very heavily loaded.
-They typically take a few seconds to respond to each API request.
-This plugin leaves 5 seconds between successive polls of the activity log.

-If `tcpdump` can be run on the gateway/router between the doorbell and the internet then much quicker detection of button presses and motion events is possible.
-This makes the HomeKit automation triggers far more useful.
-To use this option configure [webhooks](https://github.com/thoukydides/homebridge-skybell/wiki/Webhooks) and install the [doorbell packet sniffer](https://github.com/thoukydides/homebridge-skybell/wiki/Low-Latency-Events).
+The delay can be significantly reduced by snooping on the [packets between the doorbell and its cloud services](https://github.com/thoukydides/homebridge-skybell/wiki/Protocol-CoAP).
+If `tcpdump` can be run on the gateway/router between the doorbell and the internet then configure [webhooks](https://github.com/thoukydides/homebridge-skybell/wiki/Webhooks) and install the [doorbell packet sniffer](https://github.com/thoukydides/homebridge-skybell/wiki/Low-Latency-Events).

 ### Apple Home App